Special Educational Needs and Disability (S.E.N.D)

 Children who are identified with additional needs are nurtured in order that they make good academic, social and emotional progress in school.

-Those pupils who are identified as having additional needs, will have an Special Educational Needs and Disability Support Plan with termly or half - termly targets on.
+Those pupils who are identified as having additional needs, will have an Special Educational Needs and Disability Needs Based Plan with termly or half - termly targets on.
 These are sent home to parents/carers.
 Class teachers work towards these targets in school, with the help of support staff and sometimes, professionals from outside agencies.

 Children are given additional 1:1 or small group support in class.
 We always encourage parents/carers to support pupils at home.
 You support is always appreciated.

 We have many professionals who support us.
 They are:

 - Beacon Behaviour Support for Schools

 - Occupational Therapists

 - School Nurse Team